axone-protocol/docs/docs/academy/part-1/protocol-concepts.md

 Within the context of Axone, interoperability encompasses more than simply connecting digital resources.
 Axone relies on fundamental components such as APIs (Application Programming Interfaces) and connectors to facilitate seamless collaboration.
 These components are indispensable in synchronizing and exchanging digital resources within the protocol.
 Application Programming Interfaces (APIs) serve as standardized gateways, facilitating seamless communication between digital resources.
 In this context, Axone ensures that diverse systems and services can interact seamlessly within its ecosystem.
 This enables developers to design applications and services that effectively harness a range of resources, seamlessly connecting them through Axone's APIs.
 By providing this cohesive framework, Axone offers a robust and flexible protocol for developing innovative solutions that leverage the power of diverse digital resources in a streamlined and efficient manner.

-As an orchestration layer for off-chain resources, Axone enables users to connect and leverage Anything-as-a-service to share anythings in any conditions.
+As an orchestration layer for off-chain resources, Axone enables users to connect and leverage Anything-as-a-service to share anything in any condition.
 All these shared resources and rules shape the Dataverse, an ever-expanding universe of datasets, algorithms, and all other resources referenced and interconnected in the blockchain.

 ### Semantic Aspect and Governance Aspects